Azure-Samples/cognitive-services-speech-sdk/README.md

 - python
 - swift
 name: Speech SDK Samples
-description: "Learn how to use the Microsoft Cognitive Services Speech SDK to add speech-enabled features to your applications."
+description: "Learn how to use the Microsoft Cognitive Services Speech SDK to add speech-enabled features to your apps."
 products:
 - azure
 - azure-cognitive-services